jameshughes89/cs101/site/outline/outline.rst

 Course Description
 ==================

 An introduction to computers, algorithms, and programming.
 No previous knowledge of algorithms or programming is required.

 This course is devoted to learning proper problem solving techniques and basic programming skills.
-Topics include problem analysis, algorithm development, data representation, control structures, lists, functions, and file manipulation.
+Topics include problem analysis, algorithm development, data representation, control structures, lists, functions, testing, and file manipulation.

 This class will use the programming language python.